 Not necessarily.
 Do not count any conviction that was reversed, set aside, or removed from your record.
 Also, do not count any conviction that occurred before you turned 18, unless you were prosecuted as an adult.
-Alcohol and tobacco are not illegal drugs under this law.
+Alcohol and tobacco are not illegal drugs.

 If I have drug convictions, should I still apply for student aid?

-Yes, even if you have drug convictions, you should completed and submit a Free Application for Federal Student Aid (FAFSA).
+Yes, you should complete and submit a Free Application for Federal Student Aid (FAFSA).
 You may be eligible, depending on the date and number of convictions.
-Even if you are ineligible for federal student aid, you should complete and submit your FAFSA.
-Many states and schools use information from the FAFSA, and you may still be eligible for scholarships or other types of aid from other programs.
-There is a way that you can regain eligibility for the federal programs no matter how many or what type of drug convictions you have.
-You must successfully complete an acceptable drug rehabilitation program that meets the standards set by Congress and the Department of Education, and you will regain eligibility on the date you complete the program.
+Even if you are ineligible for federal student aid, you may still be eligible for scholarships or aid from other programs.
+If you successfully complete an acceptable drug rehabilitation program that meets the standards set by Congress and the Department of Education, you will regain eligibility for federal aid on the date you complete the program.

 How do I answer the Drug Conviction Question on the FAFSA?